DenseInL2/webcnn/readme.md

 # WebCNN

 WebCNN is a browser-based Convolutional Neural Network framework.
 This is a personal project in the earliest stages of development, which I'm sharing publicly for those with academic interest.

+I have a live demo for the MNIST classification here: http://www.denseinl2.com/webcnn/digitdemo.html

 Here is what is currently implemented and tested:

 - Input image layer of arbitary dimensions, which accepts RGB ImageData for input.
 Full RGB is supported, as well as using the red channel for greyscale images
 - Convolutional Layers with square kernels of odd dimension ( 3x3, 5x5, etc. ), stride of 1, no zero padding, and ReLU activation